Buying a second home: A how-to guide

 You can’t finance the purchase of a second home with government-backed mortgages, like Department of Veterans Affairs (VA) loans and Federal Housing Administration (FHA) loans.
 These loans can only be used to purchase primary homes.

-Keep in mind that your lender will only qualify a property as a second home if you occupy the home for a certain amount of time throughout the year (compared to renting the second home to tenants).
-If your lender (or the Internal Revenue Service) determines that the house is instead an investment property, you may need to meet a different set of requirements when applying for a mortgage.
+Be aware that your lender will only qualify a property as a second home if you occupy it for a certain amount of time each year versus renting it out.
+If it's deemed an investment property by your lender or the Internal Revenue Service, you may face different mortgage requirements.

 Beginning the mortgage process as soon as you’re ready to start looking for a home is important for a few reasons.
 First, starting the process early will eliminate any financial obstacles during closing and can help you close on time with no surprises.